jbnsn/RMRIO-database-py-import/README.md

 1. Year_YYYY_RMRIO.zip
 2. Labels_RMRIO.zip

 Extract the *.zip-files into the folder `rmrio-data` and run `main.py`.
+The actual code for importing is provided in `pyrmrio/rmrio.py`.
 In the example given in the screenshot below, the file `main.py` is located in a folder named `RMRIO`.

 ![files](/readme-supplementary/filepaths.png)